top of page

 Number 7, letter zayin ז

 This number is special.
 The 6 represents the materialistic, and the 7 represents what is above the materialistic and, in fact, its 'mechanics'.
 Everything in the world is united in a single supervision: this is what is symbolized by the 7.
 What is it?
 The materialistic creation was made in 6 days, and the 7th day is Shabbat which oversees the weekly cycles.
 In fact, many aspects in the world are governed by a combination of the number 7.
-There are 7 days of the week, 7 lights in the menorah (the candlestick of the Temple), 7 planets apart from Earth (Mercury, Venus, Mars, Jupiter , Saturn, Uranus, Neptune; Pluto has for several years been excluded as a planet), 7 continents (North and South America, Africa, Europe, Asia, Australasia, Antarctica), 7 oceans (North and South Atlantic, North and South Pacific South, Indian, Arctic and Southern), 7 seas of the ancient world when the vast oceans were not known yet (the Adriatic, Arabian Sea, Black Sea, Caspian Sea, Mediterranean, Red Sea, Persian Gulf Sea), etc.
+There are 7 days of the week, 7 colours in the rainbow, 7 lights in the menorah (the candlestick of the Temple), 7 planets apart from Earth (Mercury, Venus, Mars, Jupiter , Saturn, Uranus, Neptune; Pluto has for several years been excluded as a planet), 7 continents (North and South America, Africa, Europe, Asia, Australasia, Antarctica), 7 oceans (North and South Atlantic, North and South Pacific South, Indian, Arctic and Southern), 7 seas of the ancient world when the vast oceans were not known yet (the Adriatic, Arabian Sea, Black Sea, Caspian Sea, Mediterranean, Red Sea, Persian Gulf Sea), etc.

 Man has also borrowed the divine number 7 to fix the 7 wonders of the world, the 7 virtues and the 7 deadly sins.
 It is not a coincidence.
 The number 7 for the wonders of the world was set by the Greeks who believed that this number had a certain spirituality (they surely borrowed this knowledge from the Hebrews or the Bible).
 And for the 7 virtues, it was Saint Paul who fixed them.
 Now Paul's name was Saul, he was a Jew from Tarsus, who was knowledgeable about the scriptures, and he had addressed the Corinthians (therefore Greeks) to whom the biblical number 7 already spoke as spiritual.